matt-dray/dehex/README.md

 # L ░█░░░░░░░░░░░░░
 ```

-You can also compare to the four broad saturation categories.
-A greater
+You can also compare to the four broad saturation (S) categories.
+A
-range in RGB values means it’s more saturated.
+greater range in RGB values means it’s more saturated.
+By default, a bar
+is added to show the range of the RGB values.

 ``` r
 dehex::dh_sat()